-Figure 20.
-A D-VAR VVO connected in parallel with a fixed capacitor bank.
+Figure 21.
+A D-VAR VVO hybrid configuration.
 The D-VAR VVO solution provides up to 2 MVAr of dynamic reactive motor starting support including the 130% overload rating of the device and the fixed capacitor.
 D-VAR VVO control automatically absorbs 600kVAr in order to offset the 600kVAr fixed capacitor bank during normal operation (i.e., when the motor is not starting).

-Figure 21.
+Figure 22.
 Application Example: Two D-VAR VVO's connected in parallel to compensate power quality issues caused by a very large (e.g. 1000HP) motor with a soft starter.
 The D-VAR VVO solution in this circuit provides up to 2.85MVAr of dynamic reactive support including the 130% overload rating of the device.